A local automaton for the 2D toric code: Fault tolerance of the toric code automaton

 \section{Fault tolerance of the toric code automaton}

 The full toric code automaton is constructed in Sec.~\ref{sec:toriccode}.
-It is a measurement and feedback circuit consisting of simultaneously action of a layer of $X$- and $Z$-type elementary gadgets which, according to Remark~\ref{remark:full-TC-automaton}, can be defined to operate under a general $p$-bounded gadget error model.
-From Prop.~\ref{prop:apprnoise}, we can replace this noise model with a $p$-bounded approximate gadget error model (paying a small price in trace distance), where noise operators are Pauli.
-Furthermore, by Lemma~\ref{lem:equiv_decoupled_gadget} the $p$-bounded approximate noise model can be equivalently replaced with a $C p^{\gamma}$-bounded \emph{decoupled} gadget error model for constants $C$ and $\gamma$.
-In the decoupled gadget error model, the $X$-gadgets apply $X$-type feedback and noise operators only, and $Z$ gadgets, similarly, apply $Z$-type feedback and noise.
+It is a measurement and feedback circuit consisting of simultaneous action of a layer of $X$- and $Z$-type elementary gadgets which, according to Remark~\ref{remark:full-TC-automaton}, can be defined to operate under a general $p$-bounded gadget error model. \hi{From the analysis in Appendix}~\ref{app:noisedetails}, \hi{see Sec.}~\ref{subsec:TC} \hi{for a summary of the results, we can reduce this to studying a decoupled gadget error model.
+In this error model}, the $X$-gadgets apply $X$-type feedback and noise operators only, and $Z$ gadgets, similarly, apply $Z$-type feedback and noise.
 Fact~\ref{fact:XZ-decoupling} shows that under this error model the operation of the full toric code automaton can be reduced to considering separate $X$ and $Z$ automata.
 At the end of this section in Corollary~\ref{corollary:X-Z-FT}, we finally explain how fault tolerance of the full toric code automaton follows from that of the $X$ and $Z$ automata separately.

 Therefore, most of this section will be devoted to showing the fault tolerance of the $X$ part of the toric code automaton, which is comprised of $X$-type gadgets that apply Pauli $X$ feedback only and experience Pauli $X$ noise.
 To construct this automaton, we use the inner and outer fault tolerant simulation prescription.
 We then develop a modification of the extended rectangles method, prove that it can be used to derive the appropriate error suppression as a function of the number of fault tolerant simulations, and use this show the fault tolerance of the $X$-type automaton.